Anh3h/library/README.md

 - Kubernetes (Optional)

 ## Development environement
+- Configure GOOGLE_APPLICATION_CREDENTIALS to point to json permission service file that has access to the desired bucket.
+    `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/file"`
 - Initialize the MySQL database with the library.sql file by running `mysql -uroot -pmysql -h172.16.238.2 < "library.sql"` Run `./gradlew bootRun` to run the system on a developement environement.